Top 10 Posthumous Jimi Hendrix Albums

 Everybody who is anybody in British music has performed for the BBC – the Beatles, the Rolling Stones and the Who, among countless others, have recorded live sessions for British radio.
 In 1967 and 1969, Hendrix and the Experience laid down more than three dozen tracks.
 This two-disc set gathers almost all of them.
 There's plenty of familiar Hendrix songs here ("Fire," "Hey Joe," etc.), but the great covers – including Bob Dylan's "Can You Please Crawl Out Your Window?" and the Beatles' "Day Tripper" – make it one of the Top 10 Posthumous Jimi Hendrix Albums.

 'The Jimi Hendrix Experience' (2000)

-This four-disc box set includes some previously released material -- mostly the songs you'd expect on an anthology like this.
+This four-disc box set includes some previously released material – mostly the songs you'd expect on an anthology like this.
 But it's also stuffed with lots of alternate versions, live cuts and other rare tracks making their first appearances.
-It's one of the best primers for fans who want to dive a little deeper into Hendrix's surprisingly vast catalog.
+This is one of the best primers for fans who want to dive a little deeper into Hendrix's surprisingly vast catalog.

 'First Rays of the New Sun' (1997)

 When he died, Hendrix was working on a followup to Electric Ladyland that promised to be even more ambitious than that 1968 classic.
 First Rays of the New Sun is the best attempt to reconstruct the record that most likely would have been Hendrix's fourth studio album.
 Most of the 17 songs here had shown up on other posthumous records (many of them are now out of print), but they make much more sense within this context.
 Other songs from the sessions appeared on South Saturn Delta (see No. 6 on our list of the Top 10 Posthumous Jimi Hendrix Albums).
 Highlights: "Freedom," "Angel," "Ezy Rider," "My Friend" and "Stepping Stone."